Laotian Civil War: 1953–1954: First North Vietnamese invasion and French defeat

 French General Raoul Salan and Lao Prince Sisavang Vatthana inspecting an honour guard of the Laotian Royal Guard outside the Royal Palace in Luang Prabang, 4 May 1953.

-In April 1953, the Viet Minh's People's Army of Vietnam (PAVN) invaded the northeastern part of what was still the French Protectorate of Laos with 40,000 troops commanded by General Võ Nguyên Giáp; including 2,000 Pathet Lao soldiers led by Souphanouvong.
+In April 1953, the Viet Minh's People's Army of Vietnam (PAVN) invaded the northeastern part of what was still the Kingdom of Laos with 40,000 troops commanded by General Võ Nguyên Giáp; including 2,000 Pathet Lao soldiers led by Souphanouvong.
 The objective of the two-pronged invasion was the capture of the royal capital of Luang Prabang and of the Plain of Jars.
 On 9 November the Pathet Lao began its conflict with the Kingdom of Laos, thus beginning the civil war and technically the Second Indochina War while the First Indochina War was still ongoing.

 They were opposed by 10,000 Lao troops and 3,000 French regulars.

 The North Vietnamese invaders succeeded in conquering the border provinces of Phongsali and Xam Neua, which were adjacent to northern Vietnam and on the northeastern verge of the Plain of Jars.
 They then moved aside to allow the Pathet Lao force with its mismatched scrounged equipment to occupy the captured ground, and Souphanouvong moved the Pathet Lao headquarters into Xam Neua on 19 April.

 The other strike, moving from Điện Biên Phủ and aimed downriver at Luang Prabang, was thwarted by oncoming monsoons and resistance by the French.

 Pathet Lao's LPLA guerrillas assemble at Sam Neua, April 1953.

 The Vietnamese invasion was stalled, but only because the French had airlifted in battalions of Foreign Legionnaires and Moroccan Tirailleurs.

 In December, the French Union Army, as part of its attempt to protect Laos from the PAVN, recaptured the Dien Bien Phu valley.

 In January 1954, the PAVN launched two assaults on Laos.
 One thrust crossed the top of the panhandle to the Mekong River town of Thakhek.
 The other was again aimed at Luang Prabang.
 Both were thwarted in a month.